Universal torsors and values of quadratic polynomials represented by norms: Introduction

-\begin{ack} The first named author was supported by grant DE 1646/2-1 of the Deutsche Forschungsgemeinschaft and grant 200021\_124737/1 of the Schweizer Nationalfonds.
-The second named author was supported by a PhD fellowship of the Research Foundation - Flanders (FWO).
-The third named author was supported by NSFC grant \# 10901150.
+\begin{ack} The first named author was supported by grant DE 1646/2--1 of the Deutsche Forschungsgemeinschaft and grant 200021\underline{\ \,}124737/1 of the Schweizer Nationalfonds.
+The second named author was supported by a PhD fellowship of the Research Foundation -- Flanders (FWO).
+The third named author was supported by National Key Basic Research Program of China (Grant No. 2013CB834202) and National Natural Science Foundation of China (Grant Nos.
+11371210 and 11321101).
 This collaboration was supported by the Center for Advanced Studies of LMU M\"unchen.
-We thank T.~D.~Browning and J.\hbox{-}L.~Colliot-Th\'el\`ene for useful discussions and remarks. \end{ack}
+We thank T.~D.~Browning, J.\hbox{-}L.~Colliot-Th\'el\`ene, C.~Demarche and B.~Kunyavski{\u\i} for useful discussions and remarks.
+Finally, we thank the referee for his suggestions for improvement. \end{ack}